DATA PROTECTION POLICY

 Where a client provides personal data of third party data subjects to the Business, no notice will have to be provided to those third party data subjects by the Business if such information must remain confidential subject to an obligation of professional secrecy.
 To the extent that no such obligation of professional secrecy applies, the Business should place a contractual obligation on each client and Supplier to ensure that such notice is provided to those third party data subjects on behalf of the Business.

 Generally, personal data must not be processed without a legal ground.
-In the context of the Business, personal data are typically processed on the basis of:
+In the context of the Business, personal data are typically processed on the basis that:

 - processing is necessary for the performance of a contract (e.g. engagement letter) to which the data subject (e.g. the client) is party or in order to take steps at the request of the data subject prior to entering into a contract;